Jkiruri/AirBnB_clone/README.md

 ## Getting Started

-**What’s a command interpreter?**
+**Command interpreter?**

-Do you remember the Shell?
-It’s exactly the same but limited to a specific use-case.
-In our case, we want to

-be able to manage the objects of our project:
+We will to be able to manage the objects of our project:

 - Create a new object (ex: a new User or a new Place)